ing-bank/lion/packages-node/shadow-cast/README.md

 # ShadowCast

-Every traditional css component casts a shadow.
+Every css component casts a shadow.
 That is: when used in shadow dom, it needs a counterpart built from different selectors.
 In a shadow dom context, it will be necessary to map ‘traditional selectors’ to concepts like ‘:host’ and ‘::slotted’.
-Also, states exposed by a custom (usually via host attributes) should be mapped.What is a traditional css component actually?
+Also, states exposed by a custom (usually via host attributes) should be mapped.

+## What is a traditional css component actually?

-What is meant by a traditional css component is a set of css rules that are designed to be mapped to a light dom structure.
+What is meant by a traditional css component is a set of css rules designed to be mapped to a light dom structure.
-Examples of these libraries are:
+Examples of these compononent can be found in libraries like:

 - Bootstrap
 - Material Design css